How To Detox Your Body from Drugs

 Drug withdrawal symptoms can vary tremendously in severity.
 Developing any of the above symptoms to a severe level requires immediate medical attention.

-*Drug detox withdrawal symptoms highlighted in red require urgent medical attention as are potentially life-threatening.
+* Withdrawal symptoms highlighted in red require urgent medical attention as are potentially life-threatening.

 Drug withdrawal symptoms also vary depending on the drug you are trying to stop: